You are here

 To achieve this, we engage broadly and use our expertise to identify potential performance audit topics.
-Our key stakeholders in this process include the Finance and Administration Committee, other parliamentary committees, the executive management of public sector entities and user groups of public services.
+Our key stakeholders in this process include the Economics and Governance Committee, other parliamentary committees, the executive management of public sector entities and user groups of public services.

 We then evaluate each topic against key criteria to develop a three-year program that represents the best use of our funding.

 We are required to prepare and publish by 30 June each year a three-year strategic audit plan (SAP) which shapes and drives our program of performance audits.